garrisonFinke/Tetris/README.md

 ## How to Play

 Use the controls below to play.
-The game starts paused — press **H** to begin.

 | Key | Action |
 |-----|--------|